guofei-tju/MGRMF/README.md

-# MGRMF
+# Matrix Factorization algorithm based on Multi-Graph Regularization (MGRMF)
-Matrix Factorization algorithm based on Multi-Graph Regularization (MGRMF)
+The MGRMF method is based on the matrix factorization method and the Laplacian matrices constructed by integrating multiple similarity matrices as the graph regularization term to construct the objective function.
+In the file, MGRMF_selecting(C,F,LRSSL)Data_parameter and MGRMF_selecting(C,F,LRSSL)Data_SimCombination are main functions, MGRMF_selecting(C,F,LRSSL)Data_parameter indicates the code for model tuning, and MGRMF_selecting(C,F,LRSSL)Data_SimCombination indicates the code for searching for different similarity combinations in the model.